Sex Therapy Training: An Introduction

 AASECT Certification Program 2019-20

-Beginning April 1, 2019, the South Shore Sexual Health Center, LLC, (SSSHC) will be providing all of the Core Knowledge Courses and Skills Training CEU's needed to become an American Association of Sexuality Educators, Counselors, and Therapists (AASECT) certified Sex Therapist.
+The South Shore Sexual Health Center, LLC, (SSSHC) provides all of the Core Knowledge Courses and Skills Training CEU's needed to become an American Association of Sexuality Educators, Counselors, and Therapists (AASECT) certified Sex Therapist.

 All of these elements combine to potentially streamline the process of certification to 18 months.
 Although a significant commitment, the program is designed to minimize interference with typical working hours.
 We have also constructed a core faculty of certified Sex Therapists and guest speakers to bring in different perspectives and voices from the field.
 Cultural, sexual, and disability diversity in teachers and students will be sought, and will be a core value of the training.
 Upon completion of the program, students will not only gain eligibility for AASECT certification, but also a strong sense of who they are as qualified and competent sex therapists.